 Your discussions with your counselor and any paperwork you complete are treated confidentially by the Center.
 Your records are NOT part of your academic or administrative records.
 If you would like us to share any information with another person, another department on campus, or an outside agency, you must sign a written release permitting us to do so.
 No information will be transmitted to any other individual, agency, or department without your express permission, except as required by law to protect your safety or the safety of other individuals.

-All staff members in the Counseling Center adhere to the Family Educational Rights and Privacy Act (FERPA) in addition to the ethical principles and code of conduct mandated by their specific licensing boards.
+All staff members in the Counseling Center adhere to the Family Educational Rights and Privacy Act (FERPA) in addition to the ethical principles and codes of conduct mandated by their specific licensing boards.

 We are located in Suite 104 in the Oakley Applied Science Building.
 Our building is across from John W. Carr Hall, between Blackburn and Old Fine Arts.
 We are in the center of the building, on the first floor.